hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 #### Software Upgrade Network Transplant

-1. Copy the PCES files from a single node in the source network and replicate to all nodes in the target network.
+1. Copy the state and PCES files from a single node in the source network and replicate them to all nodes in the target network.
 2. There must be a loadable state present on disk in the standard location.
 3. There must be a software upgrade happening.
 4. Provide a `override-config.txt` file on disk in the same directory that `config.txt` is normally provided.